ajhenley/gitbook/addexception_handling_to_existing_app.md

 Here are some exceptions you can catch.
 You can also search the online Oracle documentation.

 Exception|Description
 ---|---
 ArithmeticException|Arithmetic error, such as divide-by-zero.
 ArrayIndexOutOfBoundsException|Array index is out-of-bounds.
 ArrayStoreException|Assignment to an array element of an incompatible type.
 ClassCastException|Invalid cast.
-IllegalArgumentExceptionIIllegal argument used to invoke a method.
+IllegalArgumentException|Illegal argument used to invoke a method.
 IllegalMonitorStateException|Illegal monitor operation, such as waiting on an unlocked thread.
 IllegalStateException|Environment or application is in incorrect state.
 IllegalThreadStateException|Requested operation not compatible with current thread state.